DorianCoding/OCSP-server/README.md

 > [!CAUTION]
 > Config.toml should be read-only for the script and inaccessible for others because it contains dbpassword.
 > Intermediate certificate key should be held secret, must be read-only for the script and inaccessible to anyone else.
+The intermediate certificate should be world-readonly, including to the script.
 > As a service, the script will use a brand-new user called pycert.
 This ensures system integrity and protection.
+All the filesystem is locked by systemd except the cache folder.
+> The responder will reply to any certificate that are present in the database, whatever they are currently expired or not.

 ## How to implement?
-### As a linux service
+### As a linux service (Recommended)

 Create your config file in the main directory and call `service.sh` as root.
 The service then will be started on bootup and will listen to connections.
 ### Binaries
 1) Clone the repo `git clone https://github.com/DorianCoding/OCSP_MySql.git`
 2) Extract binaries for your architecture and execute it in the background.

+*Feel free to share binaries for others architectures in a PR so they can be added.
+Please post only optimized binaries (release).*
 ### Compile from source
 1) Clone the repo `git clone https://github.com/DorianCoding/OCSP_MySql.git`
-2) Type `cargo run` and enjoy 👍
+2) Type `cargo run` or `cargo run --release` and enjoy 👍
-## TCP listener and firewall
-If your port selected is blocked by the firewall or you need to use web-listening app, you can proxy to the script.
-Apache & Nginx can be used.
-## MySql tables
+## MySql table
-This script requires a table like this :
+This script requires a table with this kind of structure :
 ```
 CREATE TABLE `list_certs` (
   `cert_num` varchar(50) NOT NULL,